How to Pay Off $15,000 in Credit Card Debt

 Decide, with your budget a guide, what benchmarks you want to have as you pay down your credit card debt.
 Set financial goals.
 Make a chart or use a spreadsheet – find some way to track your progress so you can see the debt disappear.

-Having a visual, keeping track and marking milestones help keep you stay focused on what your goal is.
+Having a visual, keeping track and marking milestones help keep you focused on what your goal is.
 You know what the goal is – paying down that $15,000 credit card balance.

 Also keep in mind that your goals should be realistic.
 Apply a SMART-goal strategy – make sure that they are Specific, Measurable, Achievable, Relevant and Timely.